Graphic Artist vs Graphic Designer: Understanding the Difference

 Backdrops for animation or video games

 Graphic designers are also commercial artists, but they combine visual and text-based content to meet clients' needs.
-Graphic designers ensure readability and aesthetically pleasing material layouts using a set of best practices that allow for effective communication strategies.
+Graphic designers ensure readability and aesthetically pleasing layouts of material using a set of best practices that allow for effective communication strategies.

-Graphic designers understand complementary colour palettes, optimum use of white space, readable fonts, and visual hierarchy that naturally attracts the eye to the information clients want their viewers to see.
-The seven principles of graphic design inform their work:
+Graphic designers understand complementary colour palettes, optimum use of white space, readable fonts, and visual hierarchy that naturally attract the eye to the information clients want their viewers to see.
+The seven principles of graphic design are:

 Pattern